sydasif/python-book/docs/source/09_lab/04_paramiko.md

 -- [Paramiko Docs](https://www.paramiko.org/)
 ```

-To install paramiko simply use pip for installation.
+To install paramiko simply use `pip` for installation as below:

 ```console
 pip install paramiko
 ```

 ## Example of Paramiko

+Let's start by importing the Paramiko library and creating a client object.
+Set policy to use when connecting to servers without a known host key, AutoAddPolicy Policy automatically adding the hostname and new host key to representing of an OpenSSH-style “known hosts” file.
+Specify the host, username, and password.

 ```py
 import paramiko